BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/good_battle_companies.md

 ### EREBOR AND DALE

 To the east of Mirkwood lies the great Dwarven realm of Erebor, once ruled over by Thrór, The Last King Under the Mountain.
 Erebor forged a strong alliance with Dale, the City of Men, and its lord, Girion.
-This relationship was based on prevalent trade; the Dwarves used Dale’s grand markets to distribute their wares across Middle-earth, and in return, they provided the armouries of Dale with finely-wrought weapons.
+This relationship was based on prevalent trade; the Dwarves used Dale's grand markets to distribute their wares across Middle-earth, and in return, they provided the armouries of Dale with finely-wrought weapons.
 The greatest asset these allies provided each other was combined strength-in-arms.

 It was common for a small band of Dwarves from Erebor and Men from Dale to be tasked with the defence of an outpost, benefiting both realms.
 Groups like these often formed close bonds, honing their skills side-by-side in the wild lands of Middle-earth and sharing both talents and experiences with each other.